9 min read read

 Step 1: Open Your JSON File

-Step 2: Understand the JSON Structure
+Step 2: Look at the Structure

 name,age,city